mikekelly/react-native-enhanced-debugger-mcp/README.md

 - **Read console logs** from any connected React Native app via Metro
 - **Filter logs with regex** to find exactly what you're looking for
+- **REPL access** — execute JavaScript directly in your running app
 - **Plain text output** keeps AI context usage minimal
 - **Smart error handling** with stack traces only for errors and warnings
 - **Full fidelity** — captures multi-line strings, objects, arrays, and complex data structures